Yang Yongchao

 Yang Yongchao (杨泳超 (楊泳超, Yáng Yǒngchāo); born August 25, 1998) is a Chinese pair skater who currently competes with Zhang Siyang.
 Together, they are the 2022 Chinese nationals pairs skating champions.

 With his former partner, Tang Feiyao, he is the 2019 Chinese national pairs skating bronze medalist and 2020 Chinese nationals pairs skating silver medalist.

 Personal life

 Yang was born on August 25, 1998, in Changchun, China.

 Career

 Early career

 Yang began figure skating in 2003.

 Yang's first pair skating partner was Sui Jiaying.
 Together they competed at four National Championships, placing seventh in 2013, sixth in 2014, fourth in 2015, and winning a silver medal in 2016.

 The pair split following the 2015–16 season.

 Partnership with Han

 2016–17 season

 For the 2016–17 figure skating season, Yang teamed up with Han Yue.

-Together, they competed on the 2016–17 Junior Grand Prix series, placing eight at JGP Estonia and seventh at JGP Germany.
+Together, they competed on the 2016–17 Junior Grand Prix series, placing eighth at JGP Estonia and seventh at JGP Germany.

 They then went on to compete at the 2017 Chinese Championships, where they won the silver medal.

 Following the season, the pair parted ways.